 Inpatient Drug Rehab in Colorado

 Inpatient treatment is rehab where you live on the premises for the duration of your program.
-You may start in a hospital or medical to detox, then move over to the recovery program.
-Treatment usually lasts 30, 60, or 90 days though some programs can be longer.
+Many people begin this journey attending a medical detox center in Colorado, then transition over to an inpatient recovery program.
+Treatment usually lasts 30, 60, or 90 days, though some programs can be longer.

-The core of any treatment program is counseling.
 Most facilities rely on evidence-based treatment methods.
-You will have a daily schedule of supervised activities and therapy sessions.
-Counseling may include a combination of activities, including:
+You will have a daily schedule of supervised activities and therapy sessions, including: